INTERNSHIP PROGRAM INFORMATION

 - Able to commit to work for a minimum of 12 weeks

 Application Procedures: Candidates must complete an application form and submit it with their cover letter, writing sample and resume.
 All application items must be submitted as a complete package.
 Incomplete applications will not be reviewed.
-Telephone interviews will be scheduled for finalists.
+Video interviews will be scheduled for finalists.

 - Fall Internship = applications are due by August 1st